ocaml/ocamlbuild/manual/manual.md

 *Tags* are an abstraction layer designed to specify command-line flags in a declarative style.
-If you're invoking the compiler directly and wish build a program with debug information enabled, you need to pass the `-g` flag to the compilation and linking step of the build process, but not during an initial syntactic preprocessing step (if any), when building `.cma` library archives, or when calling
+If you're invoking the compiler directly and wish to build a program with debug information enabled, you need to pass the `-g` flag to the compilation and linking step of the build process, but not during an initial syntactic preprocessing step (if any), when building `.cma` library archives, or when calling